-For this particular recipe we’re making gluten-free cut out cookies using one of my favorite healthy alternative flours, coconut flour!
+For this particular recipe we’re making gluten-free cut-out cookies using one of my favorite healthy alternative flours, coconut flour!
 I already have a basic coconut flour cookie recipe, but I thought it would be fun to try making coconut flour sugar cookies as well.
 Turns out, coconut flour lends itself well to cut-out cookies and worked like a charm.

 Don’t be intimidated by gluten-free baking, I’m here to hold your hand through this process and it’s really quite easy!

 For this recipe, you’ll simply mix the butter, sugar, egg, baking powder, vanilla extract and sea salt together and then slowly add in the coconut flour until the mixture is well combined.
-Coconut flour absorbs a ton of liquid so let the dough sit for about five minutes so the flour can work it’s magic.
+Coconut flour absorbs a ton of liquid so let the dough sit for about five minutes so the flour can work its magic.

-After the dough has sat for a bit, you’ll sprinkle arrowroot powder and knead into the dough.
+After the dough has sat for a bit, you’ll sprinkle arrowroot powder and knead it into the dough.
 Arrowroot powder acts as a binding agent for the dough.
 If you’re finding the dough is too sticky or wet, feel free to add in more arrowroot.

 On to the fun part, my personal fave: cutting the cookies!
 Roll out the dough on parchment paper until it’s about 1/4 of an inch thick.
-Cut the dough into desired shapes and place on a cookie sheet.
+Cut the dough into desired shapes and place them on a cookie sheet.
 Bake 8-10 minutes or until the bottom of the cookies are golden.

 Let cookies cool completely before decorating or transferring to a storage container.

 If you won’t be eating the cookies right after making them, you want to make sure you store them properly so they don’t get stale!
-Let them cool completely and then you have two options: frost them or store unfrosted!
+Let them cool completely and then you have two options: frost them or store them unfrosted!
 You really can’t go wrong either way.
 If you choose to frost them first, let the icing set/solidify before storing.
 Lay parchment paper underneath the layers of cookies in an airtight container.
 If you want to frost right before eating, simply store the sugar cookies in an airtight container.

 You better believe it!
-I remember going to my grandparent’s house for Christmas and there SO MANY Christmas cookies.
+I remember going to my grandparent’s house for Christmas and there were SO MANY Christmas cookies.
 I always wondered how she baked that many but now I’m wondering if she prepped in advance and froze her cookies?!

-For sugar cookies or cut out cookies, I recommend freezing them un-frosted.
+For sugar cookies or cut-out cookies, I recommend freezing them unfrosted.
 Let them thaw and frost the cookies right before serving.